Watch Selling Guide

 Serial numbers, unlike model or reference numbers, are unique to your specific watch.
 The serial number is one of the best ways to determine authenticity of a luxury watch.
 However, if you give out the serial number, replica makers can use your watch as a model for their replicas, stamping it with the correct numbers.
 A serial number is still important though, so be sure to include it in listings, showing the first few digits of the serial number, replacing the rest with “xxxxx.”

 To get the most money for your watches, you need to include as much information as possible.
 It’s hard to do this properly without a proper expert valuation team, photographer, and marketing.
-Read below to learn the considerations that go into determining the price of a watch, and if you are interested, call or contact us to sell your watch today.
+Read more of our watch selling guide below to learn the considerations that go into determining the price of a watch, and if you are interested, call or contact us to sell your watch today.

 Pricing Your Watch